dannycju/jira-php/README.md

 }
 ```

-All parameters can be written as a JSON string
+All parameters can be written in JSON string format
 ```php
 $result = $jira->search_issues('{
     "jql": "updated > startOfDay("-7")",